kasakun/GTstore/README.md

 A storage node can have multiple (the number decided by its capacity) "virtual nodes" (or "token").
 A virtual node is mapped to a position in the ring.
 Thus, a node can have multiple positions in the ring.
 This technique can lead to more uniform data distribution on the ring, i.e. load balancing.

 ### Data Replication
-Know the other replication nodes?
+Determine the other replication nodes by asking the ring.

 ## Client
 ### Pre-Request
-Request centralized manager to get the right position in the ring.
+Request centralized manager (or any storage node for better performance) to get the right position in the ring.

 ### Request
-Randomly choose
+Find the coordinator (a storage node) for an object key.
+Let the coordinator do the stuff!

 ## Client library
 ### init(&env)
-initialize the client session with the manager and other control path operations. `env` stores the session info related to current client session.
+Initialize the client session with the manager and other control path operations. `env` stores the session info related to current client session.

 ### put(&env,key, value)
 ### get(&env,key)
 ### finalize(&env)
-control path cleanup operations
+Control path cleanup operations.

 ## Example
 Shopping cart